OpenSWPC/OpenSWPC/doc/md/English/2._Parameter_Settings/0205_output.md

     : Station file format: `’sac’` (usual, recommended) or `’csf’`.

+### Strain and stress output

+By specifying `sw_wav_strain = .true.` and `sw_wav_stress = .true.`, users can obtain strain and stress time series as a SAC-formatted data file as in the case of velocity and displacement (**Experimental; new in version 5.0**).
+The specification of station locations are same with the case of velocity/displacement.
+The output units are nondimensional for strain and \[Pa\] for stress data.

 ### The csf format

 Because the `SAC` format is defined to express the data at one component